Lorandil/Tiny-invaders-v4.2/README.md

 * Added comments
 * Reformatted original code (sorry for that!)
 * Also some of the original routines needed to be rewritten for a smaller flash memory footprint.
+* Added compile time support for SH1106 displays: Just uncomment
+  //#define _USE_SH1106_
+  at the top of Tiny-invaders.ino to get the display correctly centered on SH1106.
+  The #define is necessary, because compared to the SSD1306 the SH1106 internally works with 132 bytes per line.
+By default the centered 128 bytes (2..129) are displayed, causing two missing rows on the left and 2 lines garbage on the right.
+There is a possiblity that the display's manufacturer can choose how to connect the controller pins to the actual display.

 # Credits